Caceresenzo/42/wip/darkly/path traversal/Ressources/README.md

 ## Possible Fix

-- Restrict the files that can be opened.
+- Restrict the paths that can be accessed (with conditions in the code).
+- Add strict permissions for the user executing `nginx` and the user executing `php`.